petk/php-build-system/docs/evolution.md

   * `--with-pic` is now `--enable-pic`.
 The old flag will result in an error.
 * Symbol `HAVE_ST_BLOCKS` has been removed from `php_config.h` (use
   `HAVE_STRUCT_STAT_ST_BLOCKS`).
+* Added a new configure option `--disable-apache2-conf` to prevent apxs from editing `httpd.conf` during installation.

 #### Windows